-- NIST work on the Voter Performance Protocol - The FDA decision to qualitative metrics because of problems gaming the system. - FDA procedures to allow companies to mitigate performance gaps and risks in different ways, including approaches like additional training. - Civic design and community organizations that can connect to voters for testing.
+- NIST work on the Voter Performance Protocol - Testing Usability Performance of Accessible Voting Systems by Michigan State University - The FDA process requirements for approval of medical devices. - FDA procedures to allow companies to mitigate performance gaps and risks in different ways, including approaches like additional training. - Civic design and community organizations that can connect to voters for testing.